reverentgeek/deno-cli-demo/post.md

 ## Using Command-Line Arguments

 Arguments?
-No, we're not talking about getting into a heated debate with your command-line.
+No, we're not talking about getting into a heated debate with your terminal.
 Although that can certainly happen.
 Computers can be rather obstinate.

 _Command-line arguments_ are options and values you might provide the CLI when you run the app.
 When you enter `deno run hello.ts`, `deno` is the CLI, and `run hello.ts` are two _arguments_ you provide to the CLI.

-Create a new file in the project named `add.ts` and add the following code.
+Create a new file named `add.ts` and add the following code.

 ```typescript
 import { parseArgs } from "@std/cli/parse-args";